 As mentioned before, the "unidimensional" scale score derived is useful for measuring a single, general achievement domain.
 But, it comes at the cost of measuring the full breadth and depth of CCSS domains for making detailed, instructionally useful, domain-referenced interpretations-a stated goal of PARCC.
-The limitations and trade-offs between content-based validity necessary for making domain-referenced interpretations of scores vis-a-vis the outcomes of IRT-based scale construction, must be communicated clearly.
-Specifically, clarity of construct meanings after horizontal equating procedures should also be given attention.
+The limitations of vertical linking of score scales must be made clear to users, as should the trade-offs between content-based validity necessary for making domain-referenced interpretations of scores vis-a-vis the outcomes of scaling.
+Clarity of construct meanings after horizontal equating procedures should also be given attention.